center-for-threat-informed-defense/summiting-the-pyramid/README.md

 ## Questions and Feedback

 Please submit issues for any technical questions/concerns or contact ctid@mitre-engenuity.org directly for more general inquiries.

 Also see the guidance for contributors if are you interested in contributing or simply reporting issues.

 ## How Do I Contribute?

-We welcome your feedback and contributions to help advance the Summiting project!
-Please see the guidance for contributors if are you interested in [contributing or simply reporting issues.](/CONTRIBUTING.md)
+We welcome your feedback and contributions to hel∑

-Please submit [issues](https://github.com/center-for-threat-informed-defense/project_name/issues) for any technical questions/concerns or contact ctid@mitre-engenuity.org directly for more general inquiries.

 ## Notice

-© 2023 MITRE Engenuity.
+© 2023, 2024 MITRE Engenuity.
 Approved for public release.
-Document number CT0078.
+Document number(s) CT0078,
+CT0128.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

 http://www.apache.org/licenses/LICENSE-2.0

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

 This project makes use of ATT&CK®